 Why do I need a press for veneering with white glue?

 White glue is a water based glue.
 (It's solvent is water).
 When it comes in contact with wood, the water gets absorbed by the wood fibers and they swell up.
 In woodworking, when you coat a piece of wood board with PVA, nothing dramatic happens, because the piece of wood is thick.

 This may come down to personal choice.
-I use white glue because it has a longer open time.
-However, both white and yellow glues are so similar in properties that it does not make a difference.
+They are both PVA glues and are almost the same.
+I use basic white glue because it has a longer open time.
+However, both white and yellow glues are so similar in properties that it does not make a difference as to the end product.
 There are really only two differences that may be an issue.

-First, white glue will dry clear.
+Firstly, white glue will dry clear.
 Yellow glue dries yellow.
 If there is any kind of a glue line that may be visible in the final project, white glue would be the better choice.
-Also, if there are any screw ups, or glue seeping through the veneer for some reason, the clear white glue has an advantage.
+Also, if there are any accidents (which of course, never happen in your shop), or glue seeping through the veneer for some reason (some veneers have larger pores that glue can come through), the clear white glue has an advantage.

-As for yellow glue, one advantage is that there are formulations that are water proof for example that may be needed, however there may be other better glues to use in that case.
+As for yellow glue, one advantage is that there are formulations that are water resistant for example that may be needed, however there may be other better glues to use in that case.